aishwarya-mali/react-travel-journal/README.md

 # Travel Journal

-This is a Travel Journal which is Scrimba Project built with React to study props.
+This is a Travel Journal which is a Scrimba Project built with React to study props.

 ## Demo